Skanda’s Self-Care for Women

 Introduction

-Meditation with Marion
+Meditation

-Yoga with Chris
+Yoga

 You can browse through the modules in any order.
 Choose the ones that are most interesting to you, and make a note of any self-care techniques that you especially like.
 See if you want to incorporate them into your daily routine.
 Please take the Self-Care Survey before you begin.
 Thank you!